MengyaoHuang/Data-Mining-ISIR/README.md

 # Data-Mining-ISIR
-Data mining based on Introduction to Statistical learning
+Data mining based on Introduction to Statistical learning.
+All models covered would be implemented in Rstudio.

 ## Topics covered
 This course will provide an introduction to main topics in data mining / statistical learning, including: